Skip to main content

 • game permanence (no centralized company in charge of operating servers)

-• more player control over the game's direction (dao-ification)
+• more player control over the game's direction (DAO-ification)

 • easier financialization of game assets (access to open markets)